jet2jet/dts-pack/README.md

 If set, the header and footer text (from `--headerText` and `--footerText` options) are output without any decorations.
 If not set, header and footer text will be wrapped with `/*!\n * [each line text]\n */` for header and `/*\n * [each line text]\n */` for footer.

+#### childModuleNameConverter (function; used only from API)

+Specifies for generating child module name.
+This option is used only with `'module'`-style.

+The function prototype is `(moduleName: string, childName: string, resolvedFileName: string) => string`, which `moduleName` is the `--moduleName` option value, `childName` is the actual child module name, and `resolvedFileName` is the absolute child module file name.
+If the function is not specified, the default child module name will be `<moduleName>/<childName>`.

 #### --list (boolean)

 Outputs all imports and exports in the sources of the project file.
 If this option is specified, no files are outputted.